 Best for: Museums, historic sites (like the September 11 Memorial and Museum), architecture, and access to Ellis Island, the Statue of Liberty, and the Brooklyn Bridge

 What you won’t find: Great dining, much evening entertainment

 Parameters of the neighborhood: Everything south of Chambers Street

 This is where New York City—then New Amsterdam—was born.
 The area packs the same historic punch as do colonial sections of Boston and Philadelphia.
 It was on Wall Street that George Washington took the oath of office as America’s first president.
 It was here, at Fraunces Tavern, that the Sons of Liberty gathered to plot the overthrow of the British.
 It was at Castle Clinton and then Ellis Island that millions of immigrants flooded the city in the 19th and 20th centuries to get their first glimpse of a "promised land".
 The great financial movers and shakers also stalked the area (and continue to do so today), and a visit to these "canyons of greed" at the beginning of the day or at 5pm, when those men and women in suits and trader’s smocks pour onto the streets, is an exciting sight.
-Recent history has overshadowed other sights and for many visitors this has become simply the place to pay respects at Ground Zero.
-Other top museums here include The Police Museum and The Museum of Jewish Heritage.
+Recent history has overshadowed other sights and for many visitors this has become simply the place to pay respects at Ground Zero at the extraordinary 9/11 Memorial and Museum.
+Other top museums here include the National Museum of the American Indian and The Museum of Jewish Heritage.